neutrons/conda-verify/README.md

 ## Usage

-This action assumes that you have built a `<package-name>.conda` built,
+This action assumes that you have built a `<package-name>.conda`,
-and that it is located in a conda-style channel directory.
+and that it is located in a conda-style channel directory (see [conda-index](https://github.com/conda/conda-index).

 For example: